MegalithicBTC/BTCPayserver-LSPS1/README.md

 In this application, we have two parties:

-THE CLIENT: This is the user running BTCPay on some kind of computer, along with an attached Lightning node.
+THE CLIENT: This is THE CLIENT running BTCPay on some kind of computer, along with an attached Lightning node.

 THE LSP: This is the service provider who runs an automated service to respond to LSPS1 client requests, issue invoices, and open channels.